 A: Yes!
-Several of our First Fridays are geared towards children and families such as our March Youth Art Month featuring an art contest through the St. Mary’s County Arts Council, the annual “Where’s Crabby?” scavenger hunt in June, and our August “Rockin’ First Friday” event, complete with a favorite musical artist/ band costume contest.
+Several of our First Fridays are geared towards children and families such as our March Youth Art Month featuring an art contest through the St. Mary’s County Arts Council, the annual “Where’s Crabby?” scavenger hunt in June, and most other months have specific children’s activities incorporated.
+See our Facebook page for details.

 Q: Can I bring my dog to First Friday?